 The guys with the girl from another car were taken away somewhere and then they also began to call us by our last name.
 While I was walking, the one who looked like a riot policeman started shouting for me to lower my head.
 And the employee in civilian clothes says: "Don't go to her, everything is fine."
 And then such a story happened.
 We were already told to take our things, they gave us the phones - but one of the friends was called by his wife all the time, and he had Tsoi's song “Change!”
 Installed on his ringtone.
 He was told to turn off the sound, and someone from behind said: "Don't take them away, they haven't learned their lesson yet."

-We were led and put facing another wall of the courtyard.
+They took us and put us facing another wall of the courtyard.
 Guys - with my hands behind my head, I just kept my hands behind my back.
 The husband, for the fact that he chuckled, was hit on the legs, told to spread his legs wider.
-At first they told me that I could stand as I wanted, but then another riot policeman came up and told me to put my legs wider too.
+At first they told me that I could stand however I wanted, but then another riot policeman came up and told me to put my legs wider too.
 All the time they gave different commands and it was difficult to understand what they wanted.
-One riot policeman allowed the guy, whose legs were numb, to squat, and another came up, kicked him in the legs and ordered him to stand up against the wall again.
+One of the riot policemen allowed the guy, whose legs were numb, to squat, and another approached, kicked him in the legs and ordered him to stand up against the wall again.

 In the end, we heard another guy brought in, and the rhythmic sounds of truncheons on the body - several people beat him very severely.
 He asked not to beat, but they cursed and beat.
 This was really scary.
-Then they took him away, and we were told that we would stand until seven in the morning, the end of their shift.
+Then they took him away, and they told us that we would stay until seven in the morning, the end of their shift.
 Then someone came up and asked: “Who is the most violent here?
 Not a girl. ” His colleagues started laughing and pointed at our friend.
-And they forced him to do push-ups, under the count, they told him to freeze in the most uncomfortable position, and promised that if he didn't push out normally, they would beat him - all with mockery and obscenities.
+And they forced him to do push-ups, under the count, they told him to freeze in the most uncomfortable position, and promised that if he did not push out normally, they would beat him - all with mockery and obscenities.
 Then they told me to squat.

 Nikita Telizhenko, journalist Znak.com, 29 years old